harmony-one/h/progress/yuriy-menkov.md

+2026-01-12 Mon: Published a service update enabling historical data extraction via RPC and its integration with analytical scripts.
+Conducted in-depth research with the assistance of AI, investigating the root causes of PnL discrepancies when analyzing data across different strategies and real data.
+Additionally, analyzed the reasons behind the low or near-zero PnL observed in the latest test with 1× leverage.
+Merged strategy fixes from Rika into the main service.

+---

+2026-01-09 Fri: Exported historical data for the duration of a real trading session and performed analysis using analytical scripts from both the legacy strategy and the real-time strategy.
+The results were compared against actual data from Hyperliquid, revealing a 20–30% discrepancy in PnL.

 2026-01-08 Thu: Hedge manager service was relaunched for 20 hours with x1 leverage and increased deposit $1000.
 Comparison showed that the strategy is fully replicated in terms of: number of opened positions, position direction, entry timing.
 The only differences observed were the hedge entry prices and the resulting total PnL.

 2026-01-07 Wed: Partial fixes applied and hedge manager relaunched for two 9-hour sessions to collect statistics: $90 PnL from Hyperliquid (x10 leverage), $37 theoretical PnL (x1 leverage), 6 LP positions, 78 hedge positions.
 Further debugging and analysis were performed to identify the root causes of the PnL discrepancies.